 Another distinguishing feature useful to athletes is the one-press elapsed time measurement activation from timekeeping mode and a lap memory with 120 records.

-Other features include G-Shock’s usual shock resistance and 200-meter water resistance, auto double LED light with afterglow, stopwatch (1/100 second for the first 60 minutes, 1 second after 60 minutes, up to 23:59’59), countdown timer (100 minutes), 5 daily alarms, hourly time signal, hand shift feature, 12/24 hour format, and estimated 3-year battery life.
+Other features include G-Shock’s usual shock resistance and 200-meter water resistance, dual time (with home time swapping), auto double LED light with afterglow, stopwatch (1/100 second for the first 60 minutes, 1 second after 60 minutes, up to 23:59’59), countdown timer (100 minutes), 5 daily alarms, hourly time signal, hand shift feature, 12/24 hour format, and estimated 3-year battery life.

 In Australia, the GA800-1A and GA800-4A have a list price of $269.00 AUD (~$211.38 USD) each.
 The GA-800-1A and GA-800-4A are likely September 2017 releases.